 - Constant Monitoring Employee Progress and Performance: The managers need to continuously monitor the performance of each employee to identify any loopholes or hurdles in business operations.

 - Performance Evaluation: After monitoring the work, the managers need to evaluate and review the performance of every individual to spot any scope for improvement.

-- Providing Feedback: With the help of above evaluation, the managers now need to give valuable feedback to every individual to motivate them and at the same time making them aware of their weaknesses and potential for improvement.
+- Providing Feedback: With the help of the above evaluation, the managers now need to give valuable feedback to every individual to motivate them.
+And, at the same time making them aware of their weaknesses and potential for improvement.